High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Conclusions

 \section{Conclusions}

-We have studied 17 star-forming galaxies associated with XCS J2215 at $z=1.46$ by analysing $0\farcs4$-resolution CO~(2--1) line emission and $0\farcs2$-resolution 870 $\mu$m continuum emission.
-The main analysis in this study was to measure the effective radius by fitting the visibility data, and we have successfully measured the effective radius of {dust-obscured star formation for} nine galaxies, and of cold {molecular gas for} 15 galaxies.
+We have studied 17 star-forming galaxies associated with XCS J2215 at $z=1.46$ by analysing the $0\farcs4$ resolution CO~$J$~=~2--1 line emission and the $0\farcs2$ resolution 870 $\mu$m continuum emission.
+The main goal of this study was to measure the effective radii by fitting the visibility data, and we have successfully measured the effective radii of the dust-obscured star formation for nine galaxies and of the cold {molecular gas for} 15 galaxies.
 Our major findings are summarized below.